 - List of German language and German Studies courses taken

-- Two letters of recommendation, including one from the professor supervising the German Studies curriculum or the research project.
-Please ask your reviewers to send a scan of the signed letter to grubersliva(at)daad.org.
+- Two letters of recommendation, including one from the professor supervising the German Studies research project or curriculum.
+Please ask your reviewers to send a scan of the signed letter to grandel [at] daad.de.

 - DAAD language evaluation form (“Sprachzeugnis”).
 The language evaluation form is a mandatory part of the application form, and must be completed and signed by a faculty member of the German Department at the applicant’s institution.

 - Master’s level graduate students and PhD students: Official transcripts of all undergraduate and graduate work completed

 - Undergraduates: Official transcripts of all undergraduate work completed